m4xshen/hardtime.nvim/README.md

 You can pass your config table into the `setup()` function or `opts` if you use lazy.nvim.

-If the option is a table with a `key = value` pair, your value will overwrite the default if the key exists, and the pair will be appended to the default configuration if the key doesn't exist.
-You can set `key = {}` to remove the default key-value pair.
+If the option is a table (`key = value` pair), your `value` will overwrite the default if the `key` exists, and the pair will be appended to the default configuration if the `key` doesn't exist.

-Example:
+Examples:

 ```lua
 -- Remove <Up> keys and append <Space> to the disabled_keys